ledger-rocket/lessons-learned/README.md

 project now follows a ports-and-adapters design so you can swap between the Claude CLI and the Anthropic API without touching the core logic.

+## Why this exists

+- **Raw chat logs are noisy.** Claude sessions mix acknowledgements, link drops, and partial fixes with the genuine “do this differently next time” insights we care about.
+Manually sifting transcripts does not scale and the signal is inconsistent between engineers.
+- **We need repeatable lessons.** Product and engineering reviews depend on a canonical stream of corrections and frustrations so we can spot recurring missteps (bad deploy hygiene, missing metrics, access gaps, etc.).
+Ad‑hoc summaries drift quickly.
+- **Transports keep changing.** Sometimes the team runs the Claude CLI locally, sometimes we lean on the Anthropic API or Bedrock.
+A single pipeline should work regardless of transport so we can compare lessons over time.
+- **Downstream artefacts must stay fresh.** The business consumes JSON/Markdown outputs to populate dashboards and weekly retros.
+A reproducible toolchain – with prompt extraction, classification, lesson generation, and dedupe – keeps those artefacts trustworthy.

+This repository is the production-ready implementation of that flow: feed it Claude transcripts and it spits out validated, deduplicated “lessons learned” that are safe to publish internally.

 ## Quick Start (uv)

 ```bash